postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ### Multiple iterations

-* Monitors only run 1 iteration by default, but you can use setNextRequest() to run multiple iterations
+* Monitors only run one iteration by default, but you can use setNextRequest() to run multiple iterations.

 ### Multi-region monitoring

-* When setting up or editing a monitor, you can select geographic regions you'd like your monitor to run from, or opt to auto-select a region.
+* When setting up or editing a monitor, you can select multiple geographic regions you'd like your monitor to run from, or opt to auto-select a region.

-> If you’re interested in a region that’s not listed in the Postman interface, contact our [support team](https://support.getpostman.com/).
+> If you’re interested in a region that’s not listed in the Postman interface, contact the [Postman support team](https://support.getpostman.com/).

 ### Accessible APIs